DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 ### Create an Okta account

-You can sign up for a [free trial Okta account](https://www.okta.com/free-trial/) if you don't own an Okta account already.
-Beware, Okta enforces [rate limits](https://developer.okta.com/docs/reference/rate-limits/) that are obviously lower for free developer accounts than for paid accounts but they should not be a problem for a demo.
+If you do not own an Okta account, you can sign up for a [free trial Okta account](https://www.okta.com/free-trial/).
+Be aware that Okta enforces [rate limits](https://developer.okta.com/docs/reference/rate-limits/) that are obviously lower for free developer accounts than for paid accounts but they should not be a problem for a demo.

 # Configure an Okta instance for ODM (Part 1)